 Skip to main content

-88Pay uses a two-layer authentication system to ensure secure API access:
+88Pay uses a dual authentication system to protect your transactions:

 Authentication Flow